drivet/website/content/posts/2020/website-identity.md

 First, add a special "me" anchor tag to your home page detailing where to find the profile you want to use.
-Let's say, for the sake argument, that you want to use your [Github][] account.
+Let's say, for the sake argument, that you want to use your [Github][2] account.
 The link would look like this:

     <a href="https://github.com/drivet" rel="me">Github</a>